 Cognitive behavioral therapy involves a combination of therapy techniques.
 Your therapist will work with you to find the type of therapy that works best for you.

 Homework is a big part of CBT, regardless of the therapy techniques you use.
-During your treatment programme at Recovery Centre at White River, you’ll get a lot of homework that you’ll be asked to do in your own, private time.
+During your treatment Program at Recovery Centre at White River, you’ll get a lot of homework that you’ll be asked to do in your own, private time.